yokaiAG/Stage2019/README.md

 # Stage2019

 This repository contains files used during my internship.
 You will find an exact copy of this repository on khiva at /home/vendeville/Stage2019/.
 The latter also contains the datasets.
 They are not uploaded on github due to their  very large size.
-Do not remove `.gitignore` files, otherwise github might try to upload too large files such as the datasets which will causes complications :)
+Do not remove `.gitignore` files, otherwise github might try to upload too large files such as the datasets, which will cause complications :)

 ## Overview
 - DataAnalysis: some stats on the datasets.